staubibr/arslab-web/app-gis/readme.md

     Example of how you'd access specific data: Infected are indexes 5 to 20

 ## TODO:
-- Allow users to upload their `.geojson` and `.txt` files at once instead of one at a time
-  - Run multiple simulations, each with their own simulation cycler and legends
-    - Let users toggle through multiple simulations
-- Let users change the number of classes in the scale (currently 4 classes split in quarters)
-- Let users decide where the center of the map is or maybe setup a "go-to x location"
 - Let users video record the simulation
 - Fix mapOnClick to be more visually friendly
 - Place the legend onto the OpenLayer map